zlenner/device-auth/README.md

 })
 ```

-### (2) The browser component only exposes one function, `signIn`, which takes a challenge as an argument and registers the user.
+### (2) The browser component only exposes one function, `signIn`, which takes a challenge as an argument and registers a user.
+If already registered, the function will authenticate the user instead.

 **BROWSER:**

-If a user is already registered, the function will authenticate the user instead.
  We'll use that here.

 ```javascript
 import { signIn } from "device-auth/browser"